SjulsonLab/generalized_contrastive_PCA/README.md

 ### Support and citing
 If gcPCA is useful in your work, we kindly request that you cite:

 >  Eliezyer F. de Oliveira, Pranjal Garg, Jens Hjerling-Leffler, Renata Batista-Brito, and Lucas Sjulson.
 (2025).
-Identifying patterns differing between high-dimensional datasets with generalized contrastive PCA. [bioRxiv](https://doi.org/10.1101/2024.08.08.607264 )
+Identifying patterns differing between high-dimensional datasets with generalized contrastive PCA. [bioRxiv](https://doi.org/10.1101/2024.08.08.607264)

+### Contact us
+If you encounter any issues or have suggestions for improvements, feel free to open a GitHub issue.
+You can also reach out to the first and last authors of the gcPCA manuscript.
+If you find this project helpful, consider supporting us by clicking the “⭐ Star” button at the top right of the repository.